yaz29/cloud-security-portfolio/sc-300-labs/05-Access Reviews/README.md

 ## 🧩 Troubleshooting
-  - "If Access Reviews are grayed out → assign Microsoft Entra ID P2 license."
+  - If Access Reviews are grayed out → assign Microsoft Entra ID P2 license.
-  - "Ensure Usage Location is set (e.g., US) before assigning licenses."
+  - Ensure Usage Location is set (e.g., US) before assigning licenses.
-  - "If reviewers are not receiving emails → verify notification settings."
+  - If reviewers are not receiving emails → verify notification settings.
-  - "If activity recommendations do not appear → ensure users have sign-in logs."
+  - If activity recommendations do not appear → ensure users have sign-in logs.
-  - "If auto-apply fails → verify reviewers completed all required decisions."
+  - If auto-apply fails → verify reviewers completed all required decisions.

 ---------